FMMT666/launchpad.py/README.md

 ## Upcoming attractions, notes and thoughts

   More and more reported issues are directly related to PyGame.
-  As nice as it was, it has reached its end, so finding a more (platform) compatible lib (that actually works), is prio no. 1 now...
+  As nice as it was, it has reached its end, so I am looking for a more (platform) compatible lib (that actually works), but only after the rest is build in...

-  - find a more platform compatible MIDI lib
-  - some missing "Pro" functions, buttons, etc...
+  - "Pro": ButtonStateXY() missing
-  - some missing "Mk2" functions, check compatibility
+  - "Mk2": ButtonStateXY() missing
+  - "All": fix manual text scrolling
-  - maybe "Mk2" should be the base class for the "Pro" and not the other way round?
+  - "Pro": remove the "Mk1" compatibility from the "Pro" functions (blue LEDs and intensity values)
+  - "Pro": implement native text scrolling
+  - "All": fix Windoze 10 SysEx messages (if possible)
-  - device search string should be case insensitive
+  - "All": device search string should be case insensitive
-  - better event system
-  - custom bitmaps and graphics
+  - "All": custom bitmaps and graphics
+  - "All": event system
-  - better custom font support
+  - "All": better custom font support
-  - Why the **** didn't I use [r,g,b] lists for colors, instead single args??? (*sigh*)
+  - "All": [r,g,b] lists for colors, instead of single args (might affect compatibility)
-  - background color in char and string methods
-  - string scroll: screen update bug if rightmost column is filled (not deleted)
+  - "All": make this a library
+  - "All": upload it somewhere (lol)
   - ...